Reading Time: 5 minutes

 Every employee wants to know that their work has value and that they matter.

-If management asks the employees to work round the clock, are unavailable, and do not follow through on promises, employee morale will suffer, and their work will be negatively impacted.
+If management asks the employees to work around the clock, is unavailable, and does not follow through on promises, employee morale will suffer, and their work will be negatively impacted.
 Any future-looking perspective will not be fulfilled.

 Express sincere gratitude.
-Building a culture of appreciation starts with genuine and heartfelt actions such as a timely and a personal thank you.
-It also involves management which is invested in the growth of their employees both as workers and as individuals.
+Building a culture of appreciation starts with genuine and heartfelt actions, such as a timely and personal thank you.
+It also involves management, which is invested in the growth of their employees both as workers and as individuals.
 Employees who know they are valued work harder than those who perceive they are being used.

-Are you seeking ideas to reward your employees to boost motivation among them?
+Are you looking for ideas to reward your employees and boost their motivation?
 If so, contact Gavel International to learn more about travel incentive programs.

 —————–